haozes/haozes.github.io/_posts/2020-05-26-yaoyao-faqs-en.md

 #####  2. Please check if the "double under" mode is checked, in double under mode, single shake will be reduced by half.

 The normal error is in the 1% to 5% range, adjust the sensitivity  on watch app setting if the error is smaller than the actual times.
 Turn up the sensitivity.
 Otherwise, turn it down.
+(Just for reference, if your speed is greater than 180/min , it is recommended to set to 5, if the speed is less than 90/min, you can set to 2.)

 Sensitivity settings.
 ![Sentivity](http://cdn.onlytalk.top/blog/faq4_en.jpg)